fatdude/jquery-ui-themes-rails/README.markdown

 Current theme version
 ---------------------

-The current versions of the themes are for **1.9.2** of [jQuery UI](http://jqueryui.com/ "jQuery UI").
-The plan is to sync with the version in use by the jquery-rails gem, but should it be required the included rake tasks make supporting older or custom themes trivial.
+The current versions of the themes are for **1.10.3** of [jQuery UI](http://jqueryui.com/ "jQuery UI").
+Since the jquery-rails gem is no longer including jQuery UI the plan is to sync with the version in use by the [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails "jquery-ui-rails") gem, but should it be required the included rake tasks make supporting older or custom themes trivial.

 Requirements
 ------------